St. George Anglican Church

 Mr Shultz who ran the ferry service on the Logan River at the turn of the century owned this house.
 The Shultz house was re-located to the Beenleigh Historical Village from Muchow Street in 1998.
 This house was built in the era when people used flour, butter, sugar and eggs to make bread, just before the arrival of all things packaged.

 The Barter Cottage is a slab-built house with wooden shutters.
 It was built in 1885 and was previously a farmhouse.
-It is now interpreted as a late 19th century pub under the name “Planter’s rest”, after an original pub which at one time was to be found in what is now Noyea Park.

 This building was built just after WWII (around 1945) and belonged to the Hester Family.
 This was a milking shed.
 The cows came through a gate and into the holding yards where they were then milked.
 The milk traveled through overhead pipes in to an open milk vat.
 From there, it traveled over cooling pipes and into a milk can.
 The cans were capped and put into a refrigerator and were then picked up from a milk truck and transported to a Pauls milk factory in Brisbane.
 The Dairy was originally in Yatala and was relocated to the Beenleigh Historical Village in 1993.